 D. Practical Deacon Ministry

 of the church share the calling and burden of caring for one another, but the

-1. An elder may request the help from one or more deacons to provide care for someone within the church.
+2. A pastor may request the help from one or more deacons to provide care for someone within the church.

-3. Deacons are encouraged and welcome to serve for any length of time according to the Lord's calling and the congregation's affirmation of their ministry.
+4. Deacons are encouraged and welcome to serve for any length of time according to the Lord's calling and the congregation's affirmation of their ministry.

-4. While a deacon may choose to volunteer in one of these areas, deacons are not facility managers, website developers, accountants, tech coordinators, etc. These are important, and sometimes necessary roles within the church, and as needed these roles should be filled by volunteers, committee teams, or paid staff.
+5. While a deacon may choose to volunteer in one of these areas, deacons are not facility managers, website developers, accountants, tech coordinators, etc. These are important, and sometimes necessary roles within the church, and as needed these roles should be filled by volunteers, committee teams, or paid staff.
 The New Testament office of deacon was focused on personal ministry of care and compassion to those in need within the church.

-2. Removal of Elders and Deacons
+of Pastors (elders) and Deacons

-If anyone believes an elder or deacon may be morally or doctrinally unfit for his office he is to first approach that elder/deacon individually (Matt.
+If anyone believes a pastor or deacon may be morally or doctrinally unfit for his office he is to first approach that pastor/deacon individually (Matt.
 18:15), and then, if necessary, with one or two others (Matt.
 18:16).
 The goal of these meetings would be the healing of relationships and, if appropriate, repentance and confession.
-If the concern is not resolved, the individual, with the two or three witnesses, should come to the other elder(s) and present the matter (1 Tim.
+If the concern is not resolved, the individual, with the two or three witnesses, should come to the other pastor (s) and present the matter (1 Tim.
 5:19).

 C. Church Membership

 Any individual, professing faith in Christ and having been baptized, may be considered a candidate for membership.
 While we do not find the phrase “church membership” in the New Testament, the early Christians identified themselves with particular local churches.
 We affirm the biblical principles and patterns as we see the early Christians: